 As a follow-up to last week’s FitBriefing about using exercise as just another diet, Green Mountain alum Jill C discusses how she was able to stop using exercise as a means to burn calories and start using it as a way of living better in her body.
 As a result, she has reaped more benefits than ever from her new love of movement.

-When filling out the enrollment forms for Green Mountain, a women’s weight loss spa, I was questioned, “What are your goals for your time here at Green Mountain?”
+When filling out the enrollment forms for Green Mountain, I was questioned, “What are your goals for your time here at Green Mountain?”
 I quickly responded, “unhooking weight loss from exercise.”

 Stemming from my stay at Green Mountain, I now experience what exercise can really be like: joyful movement.
 I am able to connect with my physical body and focus on what it means to feel pleasure in the moment of exercise – not just being done!